I562818/xsc-cap/README.md

 - In the SAP Hana Migration Assistant, even if you change your password after a successful login, it will not update in the environment even though it appears updated in the user interface.
 The Assistant retrieves it from the environment and the Migration proceeds without issue.
 If you wish to confirm the password change, after altering the password field, simply click the login button.
 This will update the password in the environment.
 - Some artifacts which are currently not supported in the SAP HANA Application Migration Assistant require manual remodeling before deployment.
 You can find detailed information on manually migrating these artifacts in the following [link](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/checks-performed-by-migration-tool).

+## Features Currently supported in SAP HANA Application Migration Assistant:
+For a detailed list of the features supported by the SAP HANA Application Migration Assistant, please refer to [this](supportedFeatures.md) link.

 ## Features that are currently out of scope in SAP HANA Application Migration Assistant:

 1. Converting xsodata into cap service definition